near/docs/docs/roles/developer/examples/near-api-js/guides.md

 At this point you should feel comfortable with your playground setup and be able to review / repeat any of the steps above to increase your confidence in the moving parts of this lesson.

 In summary:
-- we used `nearlib` to connect to the NEAR network in our playground
+- we used `near-api-js` to connect to the NEAR network in our playground
 - used the `wallet.requestSignIn()` flow to create a new user account with NEAR Wallet and authorize our app with a `FunctionCall` access key
 - tried to send money from this account but failed due to access key restrictions baked into the NEAR platform
 - hacked our way around these restrictions by extracting the user's `FullAccess` private key used by NEAR Wallet